Growth Mindset at St Matthew’s Catholic Primary School

 We hope this will help you to support positive attitudes towards learning and high self-esteem in children at home, just as we are doing in school

-Having been introduced to the concept of growth mindset at St Matthew’s on our September 2017 Teacher Training Day, pupils have participated in a range of activities to learn more about it and try to display a growth mindset in school (and at home).
+Having been introduced to the concept of growth mindset at St Matthew’s right back in September 2017, pupils have participated in a range of activities to learn more about it and try to display a growth mindset in school (and at home).
 Pupils are taught how their brains work and how new connections are formed when we try new things and practise them, over and over.

 We have introduced the theories of Dr Carol Dweck, Professor of Psychology at Stanford University, who conducted a lifetime’s research into mindsets and concluded a difference between a fixed mindset (the belief that intelligence is fixed) and a growth mindset (the belief that intelligence can grow).